JASPER MIDDLE SCHOOL

 10. Cell phone violation

-Having cell phone out of student locker without permission or using electronic device inappropriately
+Having cell phone out of student locker without permission or using electronic device without permission.

 A noon detention is earned and student may pick-up device at 3:00 from office